 Alexandra Linscheid O’Toole

-Alexandra began riding at age four in Massachusetts, starting showing at the age of seven and showing on the A circuit at eleven.
-She mainly focused on Equitation throughout her years as a junior rider attending all major Medal Finals and catch riding numerous horses in the hunter and Jumper rings.
-Alexandra prided herself on bringing young horses up the ranks in the show ring as a junior rider, often being the only Junior rider in mostly professional Hunter divisions.
+Alex began riding at age four.
+Growing up in Massachusetts, she started showing at age 7 and competing on the “A” Circuit by age 11.
+She focused mainly on Equitation throughout her years as a junior rider, attending Medal Finals and catch riding numerous horses in the Hunter and Jumper rings.

 Alexia Gorey-Heinbuch-Assistant Trainer

 Returning to California in 2010, Alexia began working in top hunter barns where she prepared amateur, junior and open horses.
-Alexia has coached riders of all levels to wins and championships in the Equitation, Grand Prix, Junior Hunters and Pony Hunters as well as winning championships herself up and down the coast in the open divisions in both jumpers and hunters.
+Alexia has coached riders of all levels to wins and championships in the Equitation, Grand Prix, Junior Hunters and Pony Hunters as well as winning championships herself in the open divisions in both jumpers and hunters.

 Alexia finds it most rewarding to see the horses she has prepared winning in the show ring with their riders and her clients achieving their personal riding and horsemanship goals.
 She also takes great pride in personally selecting appropriate horses for her clients to create winning, goal achieving and happy partnerships of horse and rider.